saifhmb/Enrollment_TimeSeries_Model/README.md

 ### ACF and PACF Plots
 ![image](https://github.com/user-attachments/assets/cba7912f-7a37-4049-87d6-566b6d1dbba2)

 - Estimation: Using auto_arima and the dataset to train the model coefficients.
 This led to the determination of the ARIMA model order with the lowest aic.
-The model was fitted using ARIMA(1, 1, 1)
+The model was fitted using ARIMA(1, 1, 1) with an aic score of 137.5.

 - Model diagnostic: to confirm residuals are uncorrelated and normally distributed
 ### Results Summary of the Best Model